 6. Agencies are set to evolve

 Moving in-house will change the agency model too.
-It will not fix it, nor destroy it, instead it will make agencies better.
+It will not fix it, nor destroy it, instead, it will make agencies better.
 Agencies will once again seek to benefit the client, rather than obscure production processes for kickbacks and rebates.

 There is a belief among some marketers that smaller specialised agencies have the most to benefit from the in-house movement.
 Why?
-Because they thrive on individual assignments, and work per project.
+Because they thrive on individual assignments and work per project.

 Indeed, many of these agencies will perform select tasks that even the most advanced in-house teams cannot do.
 According to Quynh Mai, Founder at Moving Image & Content, “brands will start looking toward niche agencies who really understand their craft and have deep expertise”.
 If you want a kick-ass video ad, it’s still likely an agency is still your best bet.

 And the thing is… it’s already happening.
 Big brands like Nike and Pernod Ricard are using in-house teams to buy media, and control different advertising channels.
-While agencies are being asked to do what they to best: which is to produce remarkable creative and formulate potential campaign strategies.
+While agencies are being asked to do what they do best: which is to produce remarkable creative and formulate potential campaign strategies.

 Take-away: Agencies may shift to a project focus